 About / Bio

-Sonically, ATHYRIO is hydrid of Roots, Reggae, and white R&B music.
-I’m becoming something like a poor man’s Paul Simon.
-My lyrics are personal & particular, my grooves are getting more exotic (reggae, world-beat, tex-mex).
-And the splendid rhythm section – Jeremy Johnson, Blair Krivanek, Nick Salisbury, and Greg Schutte – play the changes like rolling out of bed.
+beat, tex-mex—like a low-profile Paul Simon.
+And the splendid rhythm section – Jeremy Johnson, Blair Krivanek, Nick Salisbury, and Greg Schutte – play the changes like a well-oiled machine.

 “Ray’s music absolves most of my sins – he’s like going to church without the guilt.” -Sugar Shane Gilchrist – TC MusicMatters